Availability I have fabulous HoshiGaki in stock and ready for immediate shipping,

 For your convenience and security, I take payment through Paypal.
 You do not need a Paypal account.
-There are seven to nine pieces arranged in each gift box.
+There are six to nine pieces arranged in each gift box.

 so now is a good time to e-mail me your order.
 Please watch your e-mail for my response.

 To Order Hoshigaki: Use the convenient Buy Now Button

 or send me an e-mail.Tell me how many boxes you want and how many delivery addresses there are.
 I will respond promptly with payment and addressing instructions.

 You can e-mail me your order at any time during the year.I will send you a reply confirming that you have been placed in the ordering queue.
 I work hard to fill Holiday orders in time for Christmas delivery.
 When your HoshiGaki is ready, I will alert you via e-mail.
 Please respond promptly, as supply is limited and other people are waiting in line.
 If you no longer need the hoshigaki, simply let me know immediately so that I may offer it to the next customer.
 Click here to send your e-mail order to Jeff@penrynorchardspecialties.com

 What is HoshiGaki, and why is it so special?

 HoshiGaki means dried persimmon.
 The HoshiGaki method is traditional to Japan, and came to America with Japanese American farmers.